lijun99/isce2-install/README.md

 For most users, please install from conda-forge (easiest method).
 Only if you need CUDA support or need native Apple Silicon (`osx-arm64`) support, you may follow the custom build methods below.

+**NOTE to custom builders**(April 2026): To ensure a stable build, we recommend sticking to proven environments.
+Unless you are an experienced developer and know how to patch, please avoid the latest bleeding-edge versions of Python or compilers.
+  - Python 3.9 to 3.13 (3.14 and above are not fully tested)
+  - numpy <=1.26.4 (avoid 2.x which may have some runtime issues)
+  - CUDA 11-12 (e.g., cuda-12.9, avoid cuda 13)
+  - GNU compiler gcc/g++/gfortran <=14, (e.g. gcc-13, avoid gcc-15)

 ## Contents

    * [Install from conda-forge](#install-from-conda-forge)